HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 managed services partners

-Small businesses would be wise to seek out managed services partners who can extend their team’s capabilities with a combination of automated technology and hands-on expertise, helping them to overcome resource constraints while actively reducing threats and making compliance reporting easier.
-Limiting the time small business IT staff need to spend on managing daily alerts will maximize their time for situations more critical to the business as a whole.
+Small businesses would be wise to seek managed services partners who can extend their team’s capabilities with automated technology and hands-on expertise, helping them overcome resource constraints while actively reducing threats and making compliance reporting easier.

 1. Jeff Kuhn – Senior Solutions Architect and Senior Partner at New England IT Partners